gwathlobal/CotD/src/README.txt

  - You are not alone and should not be able to overcome all obstacles by yourself, some enemies will require aid from your allies.
  - Your enemies are able to hide their true appearance, so observe and learn their tactics to avoid nasty surprises.
  - You can attack your allies but not members of your own faction.
 This does not extend to demons - they can attack anyone.
- - Your resource is power.
-You can stockpile it to get a "level up" or spend it on your abilities.
+ - For non-human factions the main resource is power.
+Each faction has its own way to gain it.
+You can spend power on your abilities.
- - You gain power proportional to the strength of killed enemies.
-Besides each party has other special ways to gain power.
+ - The objective depends on the mission scenario.

 --------------------
 THE CELESTIAL COMMUNION

  - You can start as a Chrome Angel who can easily dispatch lowly Imps.
  - Alternatively, you can start a group of Trinity mimics, each having distinct role and abilities.
- - Bless humans to gain power.
- - To win, kill all demons or ascend beyond the angel.
-Survival of mankind is not required.
+ - To gain power, bless humans or kill demons.

 --------------------
 THE PANDEMONIUM HIERARCHY

  - You start as a puny Crimson or Shadow imp who is no match for a Chrome Angel.
  - You can also start as a worshipper of a Demon God Malseraph.
- - Kill humans to gain power.
+ - To gain power, kill humans or angels.
 Beware of blessed ones.
- - To win, kill all angels or ascend beyond Archdemon or Shadow devil.
-Destruction of mankind is not enough.
+If you gain enough power you can be promoted.

 --------------------
 THE PRIMORDIAL